There's a 'dead zone' in the Gulf of Mexico the size of New Jersey

 Who's affected

-The dead zone has a striking effect on the Gulf: Fish, such as shrimp, avoid the area, even if their life cycle would normally put them in it.
+The dead zone has a striking effect on the Gulf: Marine life, such as shrimp, avoid the area, even if their life cycle would normally put them in it.

 "They either have to go up over the top of it or around it," said Don Scavia, a University of Michigan professor who was one of the people who discovered the dead zone in the 1980s.
 "It puts them in different temperature water and a different habitat than they prefer, so that has an impact on their growth."